hugoeditor/hugocms/readme.md

 3. Call up the CMS via your own domain with '/edit' appended.

+4. (Optional) Copy the license files sent by mail into the 'hugocms' directory.

-4. Set the password and startup settings for the CMS.
+5. Set the password and startup settings for the CMS.

 ### Short instructions for developers